IBM/spark-tpc-ds-performance-test/README.md

 ## Considerations while increasing the scale factor.
-This journey walks us through the steps that need to be performed to run the TPC-DS benchmark in the qualification scale factor(1GB).
-Since this is a performance benchmark, typically we need to run the benchmark in varying scale factors to gauge the throughput of the underlying data processing engine.
-In the section below, we will briefly touch up on things to be considered while increasing the data and running the workload against a production cluster.
+This journey walks us through the steps that need to be performed to run the TPC-DS benchmark with the qualification scale factor(1GB).
+Since this is a performance benchmark, typically we need to run the benchmark with varying scale factors to gauge the throughput of the underlying data processing engine.
+In the section below, we will briefly touch on things to be considered while increasing the data and running the workload against a production cluster.

-* Generation of the data in larger scale factor.
+* Generation of the data in larger scale factor:
   In order to increase the scale, please follow the section titled "Scaling and Database Population" in the [benchmark spec](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-ds_v2.2.0.pdf).
-* Movement of data to the distributed file system.
+* Movement of data to the distributed file system:
   After generating the data, we need to copy or move them to the underlying distributed file system (typically hdfs) that your spark cluster is configured to work with.
-* Creating of spark tables.
+* Creation of spark tables:
   Modify the create table ddl script to change the path to the location of the data after the above copy step.
   Additionally we may consider to partition the fact tables for better performance.
 * We need to tune several spark configs to get optimal performance.
 Some of them are discussed in the following